MateusZucco/Roster-Bot/README.md

 # Roster Bot API

 This is a Telegram Chatbot, called Roster Bot, with the purpose of helping users when they need manage a roster.
 I did it for my undergraduate thesis for [IFRS](https://ifrs.edu.br/) about Chatbots.
+You can find the bot in Telegram [here](https://t.me/BOT_roster_BOT).

 ## About this project